bluesmy/simple-twitter-express-starter/README.md

 # Simple Twitter

-A simple web app built with Node.js, Express, and MySQL.
-Users can manage their own expense records and filter records by months or categories.
+A simple web app with simple features similar to Twitter.
+Built with Node.js, Express, and MySQL.

 ## Prerequisites